...

 You wake up relaxed and ready to take the day at your own pace.
 Each day passes quickly — not because it’s too jam-packed, but because you’re invested in the work.
 You can unplug on the weekends without worrying about projects or teams falling apart.

 At times, you can really picture yourself in a better career.
-But how do you get from point A — feeling exhausted and trapped — to point B — a satisfying job?
+But how do you actually move career paths?
+How do you get from point A — feeling exhausted and trapped — to point B — a satisfying job?

 You don’t know.
 And because you don’t even know where to begin, you give up and go back to survival mode.
 So that peaceful dream will have to wait.